bcallanan/springRestSecurity/README.md

 Repo: <b>springrestsecurity</b> w/ branch tag : <b>AuthenticationWithSpringUpdate4</b>, there were no changes in the dockers.

 ### Update 5 - JWT and Token based authentication

+In prior updates the JSession ID or cookie has been used as a form of authentication where the user could stay validated while the cookie was still within the expiration period.
+The JSession ID or cookie is created per session and doesn't contain much or any information relative to the ongoing login session.

+In this update, JSON Web Tokens(JWT) will added to the bank app.
+This token is an additional token to the CSRF token.
+There are several advantages and special features that this design provides.
+It has the advantage of providing user related data within the token to reduce caching session information elsewhere.
+JWT Tokens have 3 parts separated with '.' tokens:

+    - Header
+    - Payload
+    - Signature( Optional )

+JWT Token encryption schemes might include something like the following(@see https://security.stackexchange.com/questions/79577/whats-the-difference-between-hmac-sha256key-data-and-sha256key-data):

+    HMACSCHA256(base64UrlEncoded(header) + "." base64URLEncoded(payload), secret)

+Is the prior updates, the session management was does with a JSession ID evey time in every request.
+With JWT Token, token enforcement is Stateless.

+    .sessionManagement().sessionCreationPolicy( SessionCreationPolicy.STATELESS)

+The token will now be challenged every time.
+This will be accomplished with the generation of a JWT during the initial login.
+The token will first be returned in the response as part of the header.

+You'll not the 3 parts of the JWT Token below.
+The first section is the algorithm used for the body.
+UUDecode base64 for "eyJhbGciOiJIUzI1NiJ9".
+Shows the content as:

+    {"alg":"HS256"}

+The 2nd part(payload) and 3rd(Signature) part(s) require the key.
+Just like in ssh, you never give out your private keys.

+    Authorization: 		eyJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJCQyBCYW5rIiwic3ViIjoiQkMgSldUIFRva2VuIi   		widXNlcm5hbWUiOiJjYWxsYW5hbmtpZHNAZ21haWwuY29tIiwiYXV0aG9yaXRpZXMiOiJST     		0xFX1VTRVIsUk9MRV9BRE1JTiIsImlhdCI6MTcwMjI1MTg1OSwiZXhwIjoxNzAyMjUzNjU5
+    	fQ.uKQdrmp60XfYtkv7ufSwmBk3a0lIfDz-oeQ8Ef7C77U
+    X-XSRF-TOKEN: 88326a75-8d1d-4824-9f39-3964e7a329c2

+As you can see the XSRF token is still present in the headers.

+With the additional filters being added into the Filter Chain.
+We now have several more after the authentication filter.
+And one additional one before that will validate the JWT Token on all requests.

+     Security filter chain: [
+	  DisableEncodeUrlFilter
+	  WebAsyncManagerIntegrationFilter
+	  SecurityContextHolderFilter
+	  HeaderWriterFilter
+	  CorsFilter
+	  CsrfFilter
+	  LogoutFilter
+	  UsernamePasswordAuthenticationFilter
+	  DefaultLoginPageGeneratingFilter
+	  DefaultLogoutPageGeneratingFilter
+	  JWTTokenValidatorFilter    <--- request validator is not tested on user login but every time there after CustomRequestFilterBefore
+	  BasicAuthenticationFilter
+	  CsrfCookieFilter   <--- generates the XSRF/CSRF token
+	  JWTTokenGenerationFilter <--- Is generated on user login but is not generated until the next login after token expiration JWTTokenValidationFilter <--- Is not validated on user login but there after and stores the token in the SecurityContext LoggingFilterAfterAuthorityFilter
+	  RequestCacheAwareFilter
+	  SecurityContextHolderAwareRequestFilter
+	  AnonymousAuthenticationFilter
+	  SessionManagementFilter
+	  ExceptionTranslationFilter
+	  AuthorizationFilter ]

+Some rework is needed here cause there's some deprecation going on that needs to be addressed.
+This will be done shortly.

+Repo: <b>springrestsecurity</b> w/ branch tag : <b>AuthenticationWithSpringUpdate5</b>, there were no changes in the dockers.

+### Update 6 - Method level security